 - an immediate crisis, such as cardio-pulmonary arrest

-- an urgent crisis such as probably sepsis or severe chest infection, or ruptured aneurysm
+- an urgent concern such as probably sepsis or severe chest infection, or ruptured aneurysm

 - the development of a new illness potentially requiring investigation and treatment, such as gallstones or abdominal cancer

-One other aspect of the Mental Capacity Act that is often overlooked is the need to review ongoing treatment.
-A person with capacity will, to a greater or lesser extent, review whether or not they wish to continue treatment they are taking or being given.
-For example, people may decide that a course of chemotherapy is too unpleasant to continue it, however beneficial it might be.
+Another aspect of the Mental Capacity Act that is often overlooked is the need to review ongoing treatment.
+A person with capacity will, to a greater or lesser extent, check whether or not they wish to continue the treatment they are taking or being given.
+For example, people may decide that a course of chemotherapy is too unpleasant to continue, however beneficial it might be.

-Therefore it is important, on an appropriate regular basis, to reconsider whether any ongoing treatments are still in a person’s best interests.
-This should always occur if there is any change in the person’s clinical situation, or if new information comes to light about his wishes, feeling, values, beliefs and other factors.
-Otherwise there should be a routine review of all ongoing management on a regular basis, somewhere between every three months (in early stages) and 12 months (later).
+Therefore, reasonably regularly, it is essential to reconsider whether any ongoing treatments are still in a person’s best interests.
+This should always occur if there is any change in the person’s clinical situation or if new information about his wishes, feelings, values, beliefs and other factors comes to light.
+Otherwise, there should be a routine review of all ongoing management regularly, between every three months (in the early stages) and 12 months (later).

-In this post I have proposed that the Mental Capacity Act 2005 should be seen not as a law that either constrains clinical actions or enforces clinical actions, but as good clinical advice on how to approach the management of people who cannot make fully informed decisions.
-I suggest that capacity is not a fixed state or a binary phenomenon, but it is relative to the situation and varies along a continuum.
-I argue that the best person to assess capacity is the clinician who needs a decision to be made, and that this arises naturally if a shared decision-making process is used.
-In this way, I hope to normalise the application of the law, making it integral to good practice rather than some additional, external and separate process that sometimes has to be used.
-Last I suggest that an improvement in the layout or structure of healthcare records, electronic or paper-based, would greatly facilitate this approach.
+In this post, I have proposed that the Mental Capacity Act 2005 should be seen not as a law that either constrains or enforces clinical actions but as good clinical advice on how to approach the management of people who cannot make fully informed decisions.
+Capacity is not a fixed state or a binary phenomenon but is relative to the situation and varies along a continuum.
+The best person to assess capacity is the clinician who needs the decision, which arises naturally if a shared decision-making process is used.
+In this way, I hope to normalise the application of the law, making it integral to good practice rather than some other external and separate process that sometimes has to be used.
+Last, an improvement in the layout or structure of healthcare records, electronic or paper-based, would greatly facilitate this approach.

-This post has explored the Mental Capacity Act 2005 and its application and use, mainly in the context of healthcare but the principles apply to social care also.
-It has tried to demystify the Act, emphasising that it is not something that should be used in exceptional cases, requiring specific exceptional people and processes.
-Rather, it is common sense clinical advice that applies at all times and in all circumstances; it is framed as Law because its effect is to legitimise clinical decisions and actions that are otherwise not allowed (in principle).
-Seen in this light, training is needed to improve day-to-day routine practice, with a focus on (a) shared decision-making which will reveal reduced capacity and the need for support or a best interests approach and (b) documentation both of the relevant information and of the process, sufficient to justify the decision.
+This post has explored the Mental Capacity Act 2005 and its application and use, mainly in healthcare, but the principles apply to social care also.
+It has tried to demystify the Act, emphasising that it should not only be used in exceptional cases, requiring specific special people and processes.
+Instead, it is common sense clinical advice that applies at all times and in all circumstances; it is framed as Law because its effect legitimises clinical decisions and actions that are otherwise not allowed (in principle).
+Seen in this light, training is needed to improve day-to-day routine practice, with a focus on (a) shared decision-making which will reveal reduced capacity and the need for support or a best interests approach and (b) documentation of both of the relevant information and the process, sufficient to justify the decision.
 Further background on the concept of best interests can be found here.